-- Vampires in the OldWorldOfDarkness who drink Changeling blood or otherwise become Enchanted (infused with Fae Glamor, allowing them perceive and otherwise be affected by Chimerical reality) must, due to the inherently Banal nature of vampirism, make a Courage roll in order to avoid succumbing to Bedlam (Glamor induced insanity).
+- Vampire: The Masquerade: Vampires who drink Changeling blood or otherwise become Enchanted (infused with Fae Glamour, allowing them to perceive and otherwise be affected by Chimerical reality) must, due to the inherently Banal nature of vampirism, make a Courage roll in order to avoid succumbing to Bedlam (Glamour induced insanity).
 The vampires of Clan Malkavian are explicitly said to be immune to this effect as they are already mad.

 - In Dark Heresy, characters ignore fear effects that equal their (insanity points/10)/2: Their minds have simply seen so much sanity-blasting horror already that they've gone insensitive to the little stuff.
 A character with 80 or more insanity points is literally immune to fear and can stare down a Eldritch Abomination with no ill effects, although at that point that's peanuts compared to the effects the cumulative mental derangements has on that character's mind anyway.

-- One standout example from Exalted is Lilith, a Lunar who spent most of the First Age married to Desus, who kept her in line with regular doses of Mind Rape.
+- One standout example is Lilith, a Lunar who spent most of the First Age married to Desus, who kept her in line with regular doses of Mind Rape.
 She fled into the Wyld after the Usurpation, and actually got better over the centuries.
-That's how bad her marriage was — years after years spent in the heart of screaming, primordial madness were effectively therapy.
+That's how bad her marriage was — years upon years spent in the heart of screaming, primordial madness were effectively therapy.

-- In Ironclaw, the Enraged status effect makes the character unable to defend, focus or do mental actions, however it also negates the next mental debuff they would be affected with, (removes Enraged as well).
-It's more harmful version, Berserk, also does this, but also causes the character to attack the nearest target.
+- In Ironclaw, the Enraged status effect makes the character unable to defend, focus or do mental actions, but it also negates the next mental debuff they would be affected with (which removes Enraged as well).
+Its more harmful version, Berserk, also does this, but also causes the character to attack the nearest target.
 Note that for Avarist, Enraged is important for some of their abilities, but helps compensate their low Mind stat.

 - Similarly, in the fangame Touhou Mother, the party is forced to eat some strange mushrooms to get their strength back.
 While everyone else goes on a Mushroom Samba, Marisa is unaffected due to "experiencing this sort of thing all the time", and takes over as party leader.